sictweb/web222/weeks/week01/README.md

 The web works on *every* computing platform.
 You can access and use the web on desktop and mobile computers, on TVs and smartwatches, on Windows and Mac, in e-Readers and video game consoles.
 The web works everywhere, and learning how to develop software for the web extends your reach into all those platforms.

-### Front-End Web Development: HTML5, CSS, JavaScript
+### Front-End Web Development: HTML5, CSS, JavaScript, and friends

 When we talk about programming for the web in a browser, we often refer to this as *Front-End Web Development*.
 This is in contrast to server-side, or *Back-End Development*.